-Since so many accidents occur close to home, it makes sense to have more than enough coverage to avoid embarrassment and leverage your personal assets like your home!
+Since so many accidents occur close to home, having more than enough coverage to avoid embarrassment and leverage your personal assets like your home makes sense!
 Another benefit of liability coverage is that the insurer will provide for your defense counsel in case of an adverse event.

 When an individual buys insurance, there are policy limits on the amount of coverage it provides.
 In California, the state requires every driver to have insurance policy limits that cover $15,000 in bodily injury coverage per person, $30,000 per accident, and $5,000 in property damage liability coverage.

 This might seem enough at first, but the problem begins when auto accidents occur, and the negligent parties fall short on their insurance coverages.

 Medical costs may exceed $30,000 if there are severe injuries, and it is common for vehicle repairs and replacements to go well over $5,000.